-The City of Tillamook will be starting a complete renovation of the City Hall building in 2018 therefore the City may approach TURA for assistance.
-The project will also include necessary lobby lighting renovations for a public Lucia Wiley art exhibit.
+The City of Tillamook has started a complete renovation of the City Hall building therefore, the City may approach TURA for some assistance.
+The project will also include lobby and lighting renovations for a Lucia Wiley public art exhibit, which has been in discussion since 2016.
+The Agency funded several sidewalk projects in the City, but will probably continue to work with residents to complete sidewalk repairs and also sidewalks missing near the schools.